fivetran/dbt_microsoft_ads_source/models/docs.md

 Number of conversions, measured by completion of an action by a customer after viewing your ad.
 This will exclude any conversions where the ExcludeFromBidding property is set to true.
 {% enddocs %}

+{% docs conversions %}
+Number of conversions, measured by completion of an action by a customer after viewing your ad.
+{% docs %}

 {% docs conversions_src %}
 Number of conversions, measured by completion of an action by a customer after viewing your ad.
 This will exclude any conversions where the ExcludeFromBidding property is set to true.
 This column is deprecated as of 2022, so it's recommended to use `conversions_qualified`.
 {% enddocs %}